OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Columbia Newton Ridge Plus Waterproof

-They also work well in all types of weather, including rain (because of their waterproofing), and are affordable.
+Made of full-grain and suede leather, also work well in all types of weather, including rain (because of their waterproofing), and are affordable.

 I really like just how versatile these boots are.
 The rubber outsole is substantial enough to provide a good grip, but they also look great, and I’ve worn them a few times casually.